 Additional Items to Consider

-This program is targeted towards ISAT, ENGR, GEOG, and IDLS majors, and juniors and seniors, although rising sophomores will be considered.
+This program is targeted towards ISAT, ENGR, GEOG, CS and IDLS majors who are rising juniors and seniors, although rising sophomores will be considered.

 All dates are tentative and subject to change

-CoursesISAT 480: Selected Topics in ISAT: Sustainable Societies (required for program) (3 credits)
+CoursesISAT 480: Selected Topics in ISAT: Sustainable Societies - Malta (required for program) (3 credits)